 [You’ll take your own photos – Wanna share them?
 Read More>]

 I know we love exploring Cochise County.
 There are so many intriguing and historical spots a short drive from the town of Tombstone.
-Maybe you'd like to check them out.
+Maybe pics here will help you decide if you’d like to check them out.
 Go ahead and get an idea from our Tombstone Arizona pictures page:

 Tombstone endured two Substantial Fires in its history.

 The first happened on June 22, 1881.
 By then the town was on its way to being a real community.
 It had just been named the County Seat of the newly formed Cochise County.
 It had just received its city charter.

 The June fire began on Allen Street, midblock between 5th & 6th streets, at the front of the Arcade Saloon.
 It quickly spread through the wood-frame and adobe buildings on the block.
 Then it spread until four full blocks of the downtown were destroyed.
 66 businesses altogether were damaged or gone.

 The second one was really devastating.
 It occurred on May 26, 1882.
 It started in a back room of a saloon on Allen Street called Tivoli Gardens, which was between 4th & 5th Streets.
 It quickly spread until the entire business area of town was burning.
 Only a few buildings managed to escape due to volunteer bucket brigades.

 After each of these fires, the townspeople immediately rebuilt.
 Their future was invested in Tombstone, and they meant to see it survive!